 We already saw the list but here it is again:

-In our case we add 0 base morale but an extra attribute of 20 medicine.
+In our case we add 5 base morale and extra attribute of 10 diplomacy.

 <ExpeditionAttribute>